 I’m probably going to hold off on anything for this space, since it’s not one of my “splurge” areas, but I still like to have an idea in my head of what I like.

-And can you see how something as simple as “where do you want me to put this light box” can result in fifteen new gray hairs and a mild case of alcoholism?
+And can you see how something as simple as “where do you want me to put this light box” can result in fifteen new gray hairs and hangover.

 Seriously, go build your own house.
 It’s totally awesome.